LmP Customization#

 DISTRO: "lmp-xwayland"

-1. Changes into the ci-script repository don’t auto-trigger builds.
-Push a commit in lmp-manifest or meta-subscriber-overrides:
+4. Changes to the ci-script repository do not auto-trigger builds.
+To do so, push a commit in lmp-manifest or meta-subscriber-overrides:

 The method of modifying kernel command line arguments differs between what LmP distro you have set.
 The two options available are lmp (default) and lmp-base.